Clearlingo Editing and Proofreading

 Other uses

-t-t-totally (to show stammering)
+t-t-totally (to show stuttering)

 three- to five-metre swells (for omitted common elements in a series)

-John Smith-Jones (in double-barrelled names)
+John Smith-Jones (in double-barrel names)

-in compound nouns and adjectives formed from two names, use an en dash (unless one element can’t stand alone).
+But in compound nouns and adjectives formed from two names, use an en dash (unless one element can’t stand alone).

 French–German border (en dash)